Pilgore-pi/Open-proger-notes/README.md

 ## ENG

 The big collection of notes on IT technologies.
-I wrote these notes during my
+I wrote these notes during my many-year long self education process.
+I studied programming, information security, system administration and computer physical components.

+While creating this

 ## RUS